foundry-rs/starknet-foundry/docs/src/starknet/script.md

 status: success
 ```

-whereas, when we run the same script once again with `--no-state-file` flag set, it fails (as the `Map` contract is already declared):
+whereas, when we run the same script once again with `--no-state-file` flag set, it fails (as the `Map` contract is already deployed):

 ```shell
 $ sncast \